nurilee37/udacityms-3rdproject/README.md

-# Udacity Microsoft Azure Capstone Project
+# Udacity Microsoft Azure Capstone Project Overview

 This is the capstone project, the part of Udacity Azure Machine Learning Engineer Nanodegree.
 In this project, we will train models using AutoML and HyperDrive.